Add

 • Simple store, strong branding, autonomous marketing team → Webflow.

-• E-commerce already connected to a home stack/headless → Webstudio for the front.
+• E-commerce already connected to a custom / headless stack → Webstudio for the front end.

-• Webflow remains the reference: market demand, easy recruitment on this technology.
+• Webflow remains the benchmark: market demand, easy hiring around this tech.

-• Webstudio makes more sense to produce fronts integrated into an existing tech stack, with designers/devs collaboration.
+• Webstudio makes more sense for building front ends integrated into an existing tech stack, with designer/dev collaboration.

-Advanced use cases: lightweight web apps, portals, SaaS marketing
+Advanced use cases: light web apps, portals, SaaS marketing

-For these cases, the logic of “front + separate backend” is key:
+For these cases, the “separate front end + backend” logic is key:

 • Webflow

-• Possible, but we quickly get out of “simple no-code” and we accumulate custom-code and integrations.
+• Possible, but you quickly move beyond “simple no-code” and pile up custom code and integrations.

 • Webstudio

-• More natural: well-structured front + API calls + logic on the external backend side.
+• More natural: well-structured front end + API calls + external backend logic.

-Webflow vs Webstudio: getting started, learning and documentation
+Webflow vs Webstudio: ease of use, learning, and documentation

 Dashboard webstudio

-• Webflow: very polished ergonomics, but a lot of elements to master.
+• Webflow: very polished usability, but a lot to get used to.

-• Webstudio: more raw, but very clear logic for a dev profile.
+• Webstudio: rougher, but very clear logic for a dev profile.

 Tool UX strengths UX weaknesses

-Webflow Polished, coherent interface, well documented High density of options, risk of cognitive overload
+Webflow Polished, consistent interface, well documented Dense options, risk of cognitive overload

-Webstudio Close to HTML/CSS mental model, very readable Less "polished", may intimidate non-technical users
+Webstudio Close to the HTML/CSS mental model, very readable Less polished, may intimidate non-technical users

 Tutorials, official documentation, and guides